JamesKirkley/Comp-3700/StoreManager/readME.txt

-This project aims to build a working prototype for the "Store Management System".
+This project aims to build a working prototype for the "Store Management System"

 1. It is a single user, local software application.
 That means, there is only one user (the "store manager" to interact with the system).